aashir-khan/xkcd-comics/README.md

 This application uses sum types/sealed unions using the [unionize](https://github.com/pelotom/unionize#match-expressions) package for representing various failure types and various redux states elegantly.

-There exists a server which the client routes its API requests through since the xkcd comis API has CORS enabled.

 Firebase is used to store the view count for each comic strip.

 There exists a `.env.template` file that can be renamed to `.env` to populate the environment variables to use in the application.